 WWE Battleground 2013 Flashback: Randy Orton vs. Daniel Bryan for the vacant WWE Championship, Alberto Del Rio vs. Rob Van Dam in a hardcore match for the World Hvt.
 Championship, C.M.
 Punk vs. Ryback

 The following is Jason Powell's review of the October 6, 2013 WWE Battleground pay-per-view.
-Check back tonight for Jason Powell and Chris Shore's live coverage reviews of the 2014 WWE Battleground event.
-Dot Net Members can look forward to the exclusive audio review of WWE Battleground from Jason and Chris later tonight.
+Check back tonight for Jason Powell's live coverage reviews of the 2015 WWE Battleground event.
+Dot Net Members can look forward to the exclusive audio review of WWE Battleground from Jason Powell and Jake Barnett later tonight.
 Join us on the ad-free version of the website by signing up via the Dot Net Members' Signup Page.

 Aired live on pay-per-view